RaphaelDiasRazzor/healiq/README.md

 ## 🛠 For Developers

 This addon is written in Lua using the WoW AddOn API.

+To add support for another healing specialization, create a file in `Specs/` that defines your spell table and an `IsSupported` method.
+At the end of the file, register the module with `HealIQ.Engine:RegisterSpec("YourSpecName", module)` so the core engine can load it automatically when the player swaps specs.

 Contributions and suggestions welcome via [Issues](https://github.com/djdefi/healiq/issues) and PRs.